clams-tech/blog/content/hello-world/index.md

 +++
 title = "Hello World"
-date = 2024-11-26
+date = 2024-11-27
 +++

-> **Clams is accounting software for Bitcoin.** Sync all your Bitcoin data in one place, gain insights, and generate reports.
+> Bring all your Bitcoin data together, gain actionable insights, and simplify decision-making.
 With full support for On-chain and Lightning, Clams helps individuals and businesses operate on a Bitcoin standard.
 The Enterprise version is Launching in 2025—[join the waitlist](http://eepurl.com/i5kuF-/) for early access.

 ---

 ### Background

-It started with a simple question: **_Can we live on a Bitcoin standard today?_**
+It all started with a simple question: **_Can we live on a Bitcoin standard today?_**

-To find out, we ran Lightning nodes for daily payments and paired them with services like Bitrefill and MoonPay.
-The main challenges became clear: every spend was a taxable event, and accounting for complex transactions, like force-closed channels, became a logistical nightmare.
+To find out, we ran Lightning nodes for daily payments and paired them with services like [Bitrefill](https://www.bitrefill.com/).
+The challenges quickly became apparent: every spend triggered a taxable event, and accounting for complex scenarios—like force-closed channels—turned into a logistical nightmare.

-#### Growing Complexity

-Many holders spread funds across various places like single-sig, multi-sig, and mobile wallets.
-Emerging payment protocols like Ark and Cashu are adding even more options.
-New economic models like _Value for Value_ are redefining how creators interact with their audiences.
+And that’s just Lightning.
+Like many Bitcoin holders, we have funds spread across various setups: single-sig, multi-sig, and mobile wallets.
+Meanwhile, new payment protocols like [Ark](https://bitcoinmagazine.com/technical/how-ark-plans-to-scale-private-bitcoin-payments) and [Cashu](https://bitcoinmagazine.com/technical/cashu-a-vision-for-a-bitcoin-powered-ecash-ecosystem), along with emerging economic models like [_Value for Value_](https://www.samara-ag.com/market-insights/value-for-value), are adding even more layers of complexity.

-All of this optionality makes Bitcoin powerful but also harder to track and manage.
+This abundance of options makes Bitcoin incredibly powerful—but also increasingly difficult to track and manage.

 The reality?
 Most Bitcoin holders avoid spending because tracking capital gains is tedious and time-consuming.
-For businesses, trying to generate essential reports like profit and loss or cash flow is even harder.
+For businesses, generating essential reports like profit and loss statements or cash flow analyses is even harder.

-Bitcoin may be the best money, but without a dedicated accounting tool, it’s far from practical for everyday use.
+Bitcoin may be the best form of money, but it’s far from practical for everyday use.

 ![Audit image](./audit.jpg)